Inside the Cambium is the

 comes girdling roots.

-Good buttressing, or root flair, at an Oak's base
+Good buttressing, or root flare, at an Oak's base

 Girdling root across the trunk of a Maple tree